ralucatudor/formal-languages-and-automata/project-1/README.md

 <img align="right" src="draw-finite-state-machine/automaton.gv.png">

 ### Example
+As seen in input.txt and output.txt...\
 For the automaton in the image, we have:\
-aabbaaabaa -> is accepted\
+string "aabbaaabaa" -> is accepted\
-aabbaaabaabbbbbbbbb -> is not accepted
+string "aabbaaabaabbbbbbbbb" -> is not accepted

 and the first 100 generated words are:\
 ab\